BooneAndrewsLab/singlecelltool/README.md

 # singlecelltool
-_Custom-made graphical user interface (GUI) application written in Python which allows users to view and label single cell images on a grid layout.
-Users can save a phenotype for each cell and then export the data._
+Custom-made graphical user interface (GUI) application that allows users to view and label single cell images on a grid layout.
+Users can save a phenotype for each cell and then export the data.

+This tool is used in the paper: "Exploring endocytic compartment morphology with systematic genetics and single cell image analysis"

+_Mojca Mattiazzi Usaj, Nil Sahin, Helena Friesen, Carles Pons, Matej Usaj, Myra Paz Masinas, Ermira Shuteriqi, Aleksei Shkurin, Patrick Aloy, Quaid Morris, Charles Boone, and Brenda J. Andrews_

 ### OS compatibility
 Tested on: Linux, macOS